-65 The 30% rate applies to training started after March 25, 2021, in respect of expenditures incurred after that date and before May 1, 2022.
-In other cases, the rate is 24%.
-Eligible expenditures include the salaries of students and their supervisors.
+67 Eligible expenditures include the salaries of students and their supervisors.
 Expenditures may not, however, exceed \$700 or \$875 per student per week (\$875 or \$1,225 when the student is a person with a disability) depending on the type of training.

-66 50% when the student is a person with a disability, an immigrant or an Indigenous person or when the training takes place in a resource region.
+68 50% when the student is a person with a disability, an immigrant or an Indigenous person or when the training takes place in a resource region.
 A corporation only qualifies for the enhanced rate if it has qualified for at least three consecutive taxation years in respect of a student trainee and the eligible expenditure has amounted to at least \$2,500 for each of the three consecutive years.

-67 Eligible apprentices must practise one of the designated Red Seal trades.
+69 Eligible apprentices must practise one of the designated Red Seal trades.